 The proposals for the land were shown at a public exhibition in April 2017 and our planning consultants WYG gathered people's feedback via a consultation questionnaire.
 This closed on Thursday 11 May.

-We submitted planning application to Runnymede Borough Council in November 2017.
+We submitted planning application to Runnymede Borough Council in November 2017, which was approved in February 2019.

 We will keep staff, people who use our services and their carers updated with any progress we make with this project over the coming months.